mufasa1611/cody/README.md

 - My facilitator [Kay Ci](https://code-institute-room.slack.com/team/U056NU8DZEW) did everything in her power to motivate and support me and provided me with detailed links to the information I needed.

-- Martin from CI tutoring
+- Special Thanks to Martin from CI tutoring